 Good morning Belize!
 This week is all about learning and play.
-Delve into the underwater world and also learn about other incredible watersports!
-Diving, kayaking, snorkeling, windsurfing, surfing and kayak-surfing are all part of your week!
-There's so much to do, we guarantee you'll walk away with a love for Belize island life, experiencing plenty of nature and participating in plenty of sport along the way.
+Delve into nature and also learn watersports!
+Kayak to the Marine Research Station and also learn how to windsurf.
+There's so much to do, we guarantee you'll walk away with a love for Belize island life, experiencing plenty of nature and participating in plenty of sport along the way!
 Please know, we will have an orientation for every sporting activity.
 If you do not participate in the orientation for the specific activity, you will not be able to participate in the activity while on the island.